Rix Robinson

-Rix Robinson (1789–1875) was a Michigan pioneer.
-He was a fur trader and the first permanent Euro-American settler of Kent County, Michigan, a representative to the state constitutional convention of 1850 and a state senator.
+Eduardo Rix Robinson (August 28, 1789 – January 12, 1875) was an American fur trader and politician.
+He was the first permanent Euro-American settler of Kent County, Michigan, a representative to the state constitutional convention of 1850 and a state senator.

 Early years

 Robinson was born August 28, 1789, in Richmond, Massachusetts.
 His parents were Edward and Eunice (Rix) Robinson of Preston, Connecticut.
 His father was a blacksmith and farmer.
 He was considered a studious child and regularly attended school.

-At age 19 he began the study of law in Auburn, New York, and was admitted to practice law in 1811.
-At the outbreak of the War of 1812, which his father strongly opposed, Robinson headed west to avoid the draft, with one thousand dollars given to him by his father.
+At age 19, he began studying law in Auburn, New York, and was admitted to practice law in 1811.
+At the outbreak of the War of 1812, which his father strongly opposed, Robinson headed west to avoid the draft, with $1,000 given to him by his father.
 He moved to the large outpost of Detroit in the Michigan Territory where United States Troops were garrisoned and there was a prospering fur trade.

-Fur trading in Michigan
+Fur trading in Michigan Territory

 Robinson became a sutler to the American troops during the war.
 He traveled with the soldiers to Detroit, Mackinac Island, and Green Bay, all centers of the fur trade, where he had the opportunity to study the business first hand.
 In 1820, the American Fur Company chose Robinson to be their central fur trader in west Michigan when Madeline La Framboise retired to Mackinac Island.

 He took over her trading post located where the Grand River meets the Thornapple River in what is now known as Ada.
 By 1827, Robinson was successfully managing twenty trading posts along the shores of Lake Michigan.
 Robinson was elected township supervisor when Kent County was established in 1831.

 Relationship with the Ottawa

-In 1821 Robinson married an Ottawa woman, Pee-miss-a-quot-oquay.
-She had one son, John R. Robinson born March 5, 1826.
+In 1821, Robinson married an Ottawa woman, Pee-miss-a-quot-oquay.
+She had one son, John R. Robinson, born March 5, 1826.
 She and Robinson separated, and she later died of consumption in 1848.

 Robinson remarried Sebequay ("River Woman"), an Ottawa woman and the sister of Nebawnaygezhick ("Part of the Day"), the Ottawa leader of the village on the Thornapple River.
 Sebequay was a devout adherent to traditional Ottawa culture, and reportedly hated being called by her settler name, Nancy.

 During the Ottawa's treaty negotiations with the federal government in 1836, Robinson was an advisor to the Ottawa and a major facilitator of the treaty terms.
 Following the treaty, Robinson purchased hundreds of acres around the mouth of the Thornapple River for the Ottawa to continue living on.